Sparse-DeRF: Deblurred Neural Radiance Fields from Sparse View: Sparse-DeRF

 \section{Sparse-DeRF}

 We find that it is not effective to construct the radiance fields based on naive NeRF, Deblur-NeRF~\cite{ma2022deblurnerf}, or DP-NeRF~\cite{lee2023dpnerf} from sparse view setting as we present in Section~\ref{subsec:evals}.
-Although the DeRF usually recovers the high-frequency detail better than the naive NeRF in given views, it has become more fragmented in novel view synthesis, generating inaccurate scene geometry due to the complex joint optimization.
+Although the DeRF usually recovers the high-frequency detail better than the naive NeRF in given views, it has become more fragmented in novel view synthesis, generating inaccurate scene geometry due to the complex joint optimization and overfitting.
 The geometric error is represented as mapped RGB textures resembling painted walls in near or far depth and elongated density artifacts, which reveal challenges associated with accurate depth value prediction.
 However, existing representative regularization for the NeRF from sparse view~\cite{niemeyer2022regnerf} can not regularize complex joint optimization of the DeRF.
 We present experimental results in Section~\ref{subsubsec:abls_complex_optimization}, which shows the difficulty of the previous regularization technique on the DeRF from sparse view.
 Hence, here we describe our method for regularizing optimization of the DeRF from sparse view to alleviate spatial ambiguity, which consists of two geometric constraints and a perceptual prior. \figurename~\ref{fig:overall_architecture} illustrates the overall architecture of the Sparse-DeRF in detail, where (a),(b), and (c) of the \figurename~\ref{fig:overall_architecture} indicate each main component of the Sparse-DeRF, respectively.
-Geometric constraints consist of surface smoothness~(SS) and modulated gradient scaling~(MGS) as we describe in Section~\ref{subsec:ss_method} and Section~\ref{subsec:mgs_method}.
-A perceptual prior consists of a perceptual distillation~(PD) which is described in Section~\ref{subsec:pd_method}.
+Geometric constraints consist of surface smoothness~(SS) and modulated gradient scaling~(MGS), and a perceptual prior consists of a perceptual distillation~(PD).